Jiseong-Michael-Yang/DSC3009/README.md

  * Insignificant features detected were removed as per the model summary result on logidtic regression by R.
  * Insignificant featuers again removed as per the result of correlation plot by R.
  * All numerical features standardized by Standard Scaler by 'sklearn'.
+ * Training set and test set of 8:2 ratio.

 ## 3. Modeling